What Can You Do If Your Ex Takes Your Child?

 - Your child may "run away" and return to you.

 This is emotionally risky and might be physically dangerous as well, depending on your circumstances.
 This is not recommended but if your child does this, let the police know.
 As far as the police go, runaways are not a priority unless considered missing or endangered, so you will need to inform the police to tell them you did not kidnap the child and that the child is safe.
-Even so, don't let your child out of the house if the police or your ex want to talk to them until you get sound legal advice.
+Even so, don't let your child out of the house if the police or your ex wants to talk to them until you get sound legal advice.

 - Take the child yourself.